The Forgotten Service? Remembering the Merchant Marine

 Music to the Merchant Marine Anthem: Heave Ho, My Lads!
 Heave Ho!

-There is a fine tribute by the National Veterans Memorial to the U.S. Merchant Marine with a rousing new Celtic song about the Merchant Marines during the War.
+There is a fine tribute by the National Veterans Memorial to the U.S. Merchant Marine, featuring a rousing new Celtic song about the Merchant Marines during World War II.
 This is a moving and well-produced piece by a Canadian Celtic band (“Celtae”).
 The song and video production honor the US Merchant Marine and the British Merchant Navy with British Commonwealth merchant mariners (Australia, Canada, and New Zealand).
 The video is embedded in this article.